hailaykidu/LGSE-Project-/IMPLEMENTATION_NOTES.md

 > component.** Where the paper does not specify something, this repository
 > fails and says so; it does not infer, reconstruct, or default.
 That
 > applies to future changes as much as to the current state.
->
-> A run either satisfies all three prerequisites, or it reports itself as a
-> partial reproduction / implementation validation.
-There is no third
-> category, and no result should be presented as faithful without the
+> There is no third category, and no result should be presented as faithful without the artifacts above.
-> artifacts above.
->
-> This is enforced, not merely stated:
 >
 > | Invariant | Test |
 > |---|---|